Connect with us

 1. Builder’s risk insurance

-Also known as course of construction insurance, builder’s risk insurance (all risk insurance) is a coverage for buildings and other structures during construction.
+Also known as course of construction insurance, builder’s risk insurance (all risk insurance) is coverage for buildings and other structures during construction.

-This policy should be prioritised even where policies such as commercial property insurance and homeowner’s insurance have been purchased, since the policies do not cover structures under construction.
+This policy should be prioritised even where policies such as commercial property insurance and homeowner’s insurance have been purchased since the policies do not cover structures under construction.

 Builder’s risk insurance covers residential new construction and remodelling projects, commercial property construction, building materials, foundations, scaffolding, fencing, paving, outdoor fixtures, and lawns fitted by the contractor.